 - In the event of malfunctions, shut down the valve (disconnect from the power and air supply) and secure it against being used. - Never reach into the lantern (1) or the valve housing (2) when the valve is switching.
-There is a danger of injury to fingers. - With a closed valve there is danger of injury when the clamp (3) is opened since the released closing pressure will suddenly lift the actuator.
-Therefore, release the closing pressure by opening the valve before detaching the clamp (3) by supplying the actuator (A) with compressed air. - Before starting any maintenance, servicing or repair work, disconnect the valve from the power supply and secure it against inadvertently being switched back on again. - Only allow a qualified electrician to carry out any work on the electrical power supply. - Check the electrical equipment of the valve at regular intervals.
+There is a danger of injury to fingers. - With a closed valve there is danger of injury when the clamp (3) is opened since the released closing pressure will suddenly lower the actuator.
+Therefore, release the closing pressure by opening the valve before detaching the clamp (3) by supplying the actuator (A) with compressed air. - Special attention must be paid to the leakage opening (4) as the outlet point of the medium in the event of leakage or seat venting. - Before starting any maintenance, servicing or repair work, disconnect the valve from the power supply and secure it against inadvertently being switched back on again. - Only allow a qualified electrician to carry out any work on the electrical power supply. - Check the electrical equipment of the valve at regular intervals.
 Immediately remedy loose connections and molten cables. - If work on live parts cannot be avoided, call in a second person, who can operate the main switch in case of an emergency. - The housing sockets have very sharp edges.
 When transporting and assembling the valve be sure to wear suitable protective gloves.